Macorina

-"Macorina" is a song written by Costa Rica-born Mexican singer Chavela Vargas and based on a poem by Alfonso Camín.
+"Macorina" is a song written by Mexican singer Chavela Vargas and based on a poem by Alfonso Camín.
 It was first recorded by Vargas in 1961.
 The song was controversial due to its reference to romantic longing between women and became a "lesbian hymn."

 La Macorina

 The song is based on a poem written by Alfonso Camín (1890–1982) about María Calvo Nodarse (1892–1977), a Cuban woman who became known as La Macorina.
 La Macorina gained fame in Cuba for her beauty, personality, and scandalous lifestyle, which included smoking cigars, driving a red convertible, wearing her hair short, and working as one of the most elegant prostitutes in Havana.
 Camín's poem, titled "Macorina", was published in 1931.

 Chavela Vargas

 Chavela Vargas (1919–2012) was a Costa Rica-born singer who moved to Mexico as a teenager.
 She sang on the streets and later became a professional singer.
 In addition to her music, she became known for her lifestyle, which included dressing as a man, smoking cigars, carrying a gun, drinking heavily and wearing a red poncho.
 She publicly came out as a lesbian at age 81.